InstaPig/Modelling-Cities-Development-with-OSM/README.md

 - They have a larger base (more businesses in operation) compared to other areas.
 - In the past, businesses within these areas may need frequent adjustments potentially due to their commercial strategy or other events that only held in the city centre such as marathon.

 However, these events were mostly canceled due to the epidemic, thus the areas has the most concentrated adjustments owing to their large foundations of business and the needs of amendments due to restrictions that applied to all wards.

+Incorporating with external variables, we are then able to further investigate how the relationships between these quantities and the associated city's profile have changed.
+The plot above shows such relationship for the amendments on business in the two different periods of time.
+Based on this standardized result, we can easily find that, the regression coefficients for IMD_Score shifted in the oppsite direction as it was, meaning that amount of adjustments in all businesses has expanded in more deprived areas after the outbreak of the pandemic, which uncovers the potentials of developments in these areas.

 ### Spatial Analysis - Other Regions in th UK <a name="EDA3"></a>